-If you're planning a winter break, don't overlook Central and Eastern Europe with its sleigh-full of festive offerings, says Thomas Rees
+If you're planning a winter break, don't overlook eastern Europe with its sleigh-full of festive offerings, says Thomas Rees...

-Famed for the extravagance of its Christmas lights, the Festive Fair, held in the Slovenian capital between 3 December and 1 January, makes a perfect winter getaway.
-Wander through the streets sipping medica (warm honey schnapps) or kuhano vino (mulled wine), past willow trees that shimmer with frost and stalls selling smoked-sausages and traditional gifts.
-Expect ice-rinks, street-theatre and decorative crib scenes in many of the city's chapels.
+Famed for the extravagance of its Christmas lights, the Festive Fair, held in the Slovenian capital makes a perfect winter getaway.
+Wander through the streets sipping medica (warm honey schnapps) or kuhano vino (mulled wine), past willow trees that shimmer with frost, and stalls selling smoked sausages and traditional gifts.
+Expect ice rinks, street theatre and decorative crib scenes in many of the city's chapels.

 Processions take place across Ljubljana so be sure to keep an eye out for Old Man Frost (Dedek Mraz), Slovenia's version of Father Christmas.

 The magnificent renaissance-era Cloth Hall provides the backdrop to Kraków's Christmas market, a warren of tents that jostle for space with colourful szopki (nativity scenes) and barrels filled-to-the-brim with mulled wine.